Ford Performance Vehicles: MkII Update

-Presented in June 2014, the GT-F 351 is the last Falcon-based GT sedan and last FPV model (along with the Pursuit Ute), with a total production of 500 reserved for Australia at $77,990 and another 50 for New Zealand.
+Presented in June 2014, the GT-F 351 is the last Falcon-based GT sedan and last FPV model (along with the Pursuit Utility), with a total production of 500 reserved for Australia at $77,990 and another 50 for New Zealand.
 Its nomenclature was chosen to mean "F" for final whereas "351" is this GT-F's engine output in kW as well as a homage to the iconic 351 cuin engine capacity of the 1970s GT Falcon (XW to XB series).
 Mechanically, the GT-F features launch control, standard Brembo six-piston front and four-piston rear brakes, the suspension and 275/35 R19 Dunlop Sports Maxx 9in rear tyre package from the limited edition GT R-spec and a retuned version of the supercharged Coyote "Miami" 5.0 L V8 engine (embossed "GT-F 351" instead of "Boss 335") developing a minimum of 351 kW at 6,000 rpm of power (or, depending on prevailing conditions, over 400 kW for 15–20 seconds thanks to a transient overboost function) but an unchanged 570 Nm at 2,500-5,500 rpm of torque that is, however, available across a broader range.
 Inside, the GT-F is characterised by darker finishes, orange accents throughout (e.g. trim stitching, instrument facia and GT-F seat embroiding) and a build number plate complemented by a certificate.
 The exterior features stealth or black accents (specifically, the headlight and foglight bezels are black, as are the external mirrors, door handles, rear spoiler and diffuser, alloy wheels) and a unique GT-F stripe package (including over the roof of the car) that is available in different colours depending on exterior paints, which are Winter White, Silhouette (black), Kinetic (blue), Octane (orange) and Smoke (grey).

 The NSW highway patrol acquired one of these last FPV GT sedans (build number 88 out of 500 allocated to the domestic market) which, as a unique special, had the engine tuned by Ford racing legend Dick Johnson to 600 kW.
 This gave it far more power than Australian racing V8 Supercars and it is, as of 2015, Australia's most powerful police vehicle.
 It was commissioned by the NSW police force as a promotional car, although it is a fully equipped and operational highway patrol police vehicle.

 FPV auctioned build number 001 and the last (for Australia) build number 500 on eBay, with a view to donate proceedings to the National Breast Cancer Foundation.
 These cars were sold for $236,100 and $157,600 and attracted 84 and 106 bids, respectively.